Rajko Mitić: Red Star Belgrade

 Short after Red Star Belgrade was founded on 4 March 1945, Mitić became the captain of the team, and wore the red and white uniform for fourteen seasons.
 In Red Star's uniform, he scored 262 goals in 572 matches in total.
 His popularity in the early fifties surpassed Belgrade and reached out to other cities and towns as well.

 As captain and leader of the team, he won five league titles (1951, 1953, 1956, 1957, and 1959) together with 1 Serbian National championship in 1945 (making it six in total) and four national cup titles (1948, 1949, 1950, and 1958).
 He also won regional Mitropa Cup in 1958 being first of two that Red star won.
 One of his fondest memories was the first Yugoslav championship title, won in a dramatic finish, when the first place Dinamo Zagreb lost their lead by slipping in the last three rounds.
 This allowed Red Star to win by a better goal ratio of 0.018 goals.
 He almost never missed a match, except in 1947, when he had to go to rehabilitation after a knee meniscus operation.

 As captain, he most frequently reminisced of Red Star's match on 7 April 1957 against Hajduk in Split, when he pulled the entire team off the pitch in the 71st minute (with the result at 1–1) after a stone thrown from a disgruntled Red Star fan in the stands hit Bora Kostić in the head.
 The disciplinary committee of the Football Association of Yugoslavia suspended all the players of Red Star (except Vladimir Beara and Kostić) for a month.
 The club did not appeal against the decision, and Rajko Mitić made the most positive impression possible on the shocked football public.

-As a big opponent of unfair play, he never pulled his opponent by the shirt, or tripped his opponents on purpose.
-There were plenty of better players in his time when it came to attractiveness and skill, but Rajko Mitić was unique because of his extraordinary people skills and sportsmanship.
+He was noted for his emphasis on fair play, avoiding actions such as pulling opponents' shirts or deliberately tripping them.
+While other players of his era were also recognized for their technical ability, Rajko Mitić was distinguished for his conduct on and off the field, particularly his sportsmanship and interpersonal qualities.

 On 29 November 1958, he officially retired from football at the age of 36, after Red Star's convincing Cup win of 4–0 against Velež.